S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

    # service ssh restart
    ```

-4. To confirm whether the changes have taken place or not, run:
+4. To confirm whether the changes have come into effect or not, run:
    ```
    # exit
    ```